DirtyDabe23/public_Configs_Misc/# The Creed of Pi Lambda Phi Fraternity.md

         - **When I am the one who is the problem, I must be accountable**
     - ***Through these two values I have a foundation on which I can base the rest of my morals, the very core of my ideals.***

-***“That because my Country is dedicated to the Highest Standards of Freedom and Justice for all Men of all Creeds, I hereby pledge Allegiance to my Country, and to its National Symbol.”***
+***Original:	“That because my Country is dedicated to the Highest Standards of Freedom and Justice for all Men of all Creeds, I hereby pledge Allegiance to my Country, and to its National Symbol.”***
 - Commentary:
 	- My country, the United States of America, has long since been devoted to giving all people an equal opportunity.
         - That because of this, I will pledge allegiance to my country, its flag, and the symbols associated with it.